johnnycistudent/dogdeal/README.md

 ### Bugs
   Most of the bugs I encountered while developing this site...
   This produced the following bugs when I asked family and friends to test my site:
-  * User search queries
+  * Connecting S3
-  * When making the function that remove
+  * Password email settings

   I solved these problems by...